top of page

 About

-Mihaela Mihailova is Assistant Professor in the School of Cinema at San Francisco State University.
-She has published in Convergence: The International Journal of Research into New Media Technologies, Feminist Media Studies, animation: an interdisciplinary journal, Studies in Russian and Soviet Cinema, Flow, and Kino Kultura.
+Mihaela Mihailova is an Assistant Professor in the School of Cinema at San Francisco State University.
+She is the editor of Coraline: A Closer Look at Studio LAIKA’s Stop-Motion Witchcraft (Bloomsbury, 2021), winner of the Norman McLaren/Evelyn Lambart Award for Best Edited Collection in Animation.
+She has published in Journal of Cinema and Media Studies, The Velvet Light Trap, Journal of Japanese and Korean Cinema, Convergence: The International Journal of Research into New Media Technologies, Feminist Media Studies, animation: an interdisciplinary journal, Studies in Russian and Soviet Cinema, [in]Transition, Flow, and Kino Kultura.
 She has also contributed chapters to Animating Film Theory (with John MacKay), Animated Landscapes: History, Form, and Function, The Animation Studies Reader, and Drawn from Life: Issues and Themes in Animated Documentary Cinema.
-Dr. Mihailova is the co-editor of Animation Studies and currently serves as Secretary of the Society for Animation Studies.
+Dr. Mihailova serves as editor of the open-access journal Animation Studies (https://journal.animationstudies.org/) and as president of the Society for Animation Studies.
+Her current book project, Synthetic Creativity: Deepfakes in Contemporary Media, was awarded an NEH grant.

 Areas of Focus

-animation, gender and visual effects, labor politics in the vfx industry, industrial discourse, video games and vfx, performance capture, reception of vfx
+animated media, deepfakes, AI, AI's impact on the moving image, gender and visual effects, labor politics in the vfx industry, performance capture, video games

 Relevant Publications